madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 2. What went well?
 3. How can we improve going forward?

-Mixing these exercises up is an ideal way to keep things fresh and provide different perspectives and prompts to these questions, and also make it feel like it's not always the same thing every time.
+Don't let retrospectives become monotonous; mixing these exercises up is an ideal way to keep things fresh and provide different perspectives and prompts to these questions.

 ## Action points